-Services that are covered for you What you must pay when you get these services In-Network What you must pay when you get these services Out-of-Network Immunizations Covered Medicare Part B services include: Pneumonia vaccine Flu shots, each flu season in the fall and winter, with additional flu shots if medically necessary Hepatitis B vaccine if you are at high or intermediate risk of getting Hepatitis B Other vaccines if you are at risk and they meet Medicare Part B coverage rules We also cover some vaccines under our Part D prescription drug benefit.
-There is no co-insurance or co-pay for the pneumonia, influenza, and Hepatitis B vaccines.
+Services that are covered for you What you must pay when you get these services In-Network What you must pay when you get these services Out-of-Network Immunizations No prior authorization required.
+Covered Medicare Part B services include: There is no co-insurance, co-pay, or deductible for the pneumonia, influenza, and Hepatitis B vaccines.
 50% co-insurance.
+Pneumonia vaccine Flu shots, each flu season in the fall and winter, with additional flu shots if medically necessary Hepatitis B vaccine if you are at high or intermediate risk of getting Hepatitis B Other vaccines if you are at risk and they meet Medicare Part B coverage rules We also cover some vaccines under our Part D prescription drug benefit.